Fusion energy gain factor: Transient vs. continual

 That is, Ptemp is the power applied to raise the internal energy of the plasma.
 It is this definition that was used when reporting JET's record 0.67 value.

 Some debate over this definition continues.
 In 1998, the operators of the JT-60 claimed to have reached Q = 1.25 running on D-D fuel, thus reaching extrapolated breakeven.
 This measurement was based on the JET definition of Q*.
 Using this definition, JET had also reached extrapolated breakeven some time earlier.
 If one considers the energy balance in these conditions, and the analysis of previous machines, it is argued the original definition should be used, and thus both machines remain well below break-even of any sort.

 Scientific breakeven at NIF

-Although most fusion experiments use some form of magnetic confinement, another major branch is inertial confinement fusion (ICF) that mechanically presses together the fuel mass (the "target") to increase its density.
-This greatly increases the rate of fusion events and lowers the need to confine the fuel for long periods.
-This compression is accomplished by heating a lightweight capsule holding the fuel using some form of "driver".
-There are a variety of proposed drivers, but to date, most experiments have used lasers.